-This Ardent Partners report will deep-dive into the growth of today’s non-employee talent and present research and insights into how 2018’s non-employee workforce is a critical asset to the average.
+This Ardent Partners report will deep-dive into the growth of today’s non-employee talent and present research and insights into how a contingent workforce is a critical asset to leverage.

 This whitepaper was written by Christopher Dwyer, Vice President of Research at Ardent Partners.

 The world of work is changing.
 Transformational thinking is happening within today’s enterprises as the Future of Work, Gig Economy, and other market shifts are occurring.
 One of the most notable shifts in business today is the rise in non-employee labor, which, according to new Ardent Partners research, comprises approximately 40% of the average business’ overall workforce.
 However, even with this steady rise in growth and utilization of contingent talent, one major question remains: Is this an effective means of bringing high-quality skillsets into the organization?
-This Ardent Partners report will deep-dive into the growth of today’s non-employee talent and present research and insights into how 2018’s non-employee workforce is a critical asset to the average.
+This Ardent Partners report will deep-dive into the growth of today’s non-employee talent and present research and insights into how a contingent workforce is a critical asset to leverage.

 A New World of Talent